Salau6123126/alx-system-engineering-devops/README.md

 # alx-system_engineering-devops

-## This is the beginning of my journey inn becoming a software engineer through the ALX Software Engineering Program.
+## This is the beginning of my journey to becoming a software engineer through the ALX Software Engineering Program.